Virus woes and tech crackdown hammer stocks; bonds rally

 The spread between U.S. two-year and ten-year yields touched its narrowest since February overnight.

-Stock markets, however, were focused on the likelihood of tapering being some way off and the S&P 500 (.SPX) and Nasdaq (.IXIC) notched fresh record closing highs.
+Stock markets, however, were focused on the likelihood of tapering being some way off and the S&P 500 and Nasdaq notched fresh record closing highs.

 China looks to be leaning the other way, and late on Wednesday cabinet said policymakers will use timely cuts in the bank reserve requirement ratio (RRR) to support the real economy, especially small firms.